hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Nay, magistrates have late decisions made,
 >
-> That they've contriv'd the statute to evade,
+> That they've contrived the statute to evade,
 >
-> For at unlicens'd rooms, be where they may,
+> For at unlicensed rooms, be where they may,
 >
 > You dare not dance, if you presume to pay,
 >
 > Without being open to the Vagrant act,
 >
-> And may be fin'd by those who'll prove the fact.
+> And may be fined by those who'll prove the fact.
 >
 > Bel.
 I must confess I now have heard from you,
 >
-> More dancing law than I suppos'd you knew.
+> More dancing law than I supposed you knew.
 >
 > Jem.
 I have not exaggerated, but stated fact,
 >